peter21581/Hackintosh_Z390_Aorus_Pro_WiFi/README.md

 ### Fix CPU Type in About This Mac

-For some reason, About This Mac and System Report do not properly identify the processor and list it as an 'Intel Core i9' instead of an 'Intel Core i7.'
+For some reason, If you are not using Core i9 and about This Mac and System Report do not properly identify as Intel Core i7 processor and list it as an 'Intel Core i9' instead of an 'Intel Core i7.'
 This can easily be fixed by using Clover Configurator to set the CPU Type to `0x0705` and rebooting.

 ![Before/After About This Mac](Screenshots/Post_CPUType.png)